vegawidget/ggvega/dev/DSC-2019/dsc.md

 from ggplot2 to plotly.
 This project has been supported by Iowa State University, Schneider Electric, and GSOC.

-The main motivation for project is to achieve a system that allows us to work in the familiar ggplot2 environment but also has interactive capabilities, such as linked brushing.
+Motivation for project was to have interactive graphics… take a ggplot and add selections The main motivation for project is to achieve a system that allows us to work in the familiar ggplot2 environment but also has interactive capabilities, such as linked brushing.
 Additionally, on the Schneider Electric side of this project, one of the main goals is to build & deploy visual components (in JS and HTML) that can be extensible to new data. (think “update-able” dashboards)

+This project has been supported by Schneider Electric and GSOC.
 This goal, being extensible to new data, has been a guiding principle when making fundamental design choices.
 This is one aspect to distinguish this effort from `plotly::ggplotly()` ([link](https://plotly-r.com/client-side-linking.html#statistical-queries-ggplot)):

 > Compared to `plot_ly()`, statistical queries (client-side) with